It's no longer good enough for IT professionals to just "know computers"

 Thirty-one percent of global respondents hold a cybersecurity certification and the average global salary of those respondents is $96,308.
 ITIL and IT service management credentials are held by 21% of IT professionals, of which ITIL Foundation is by far the most popular and sought-after certification.

 Nineteen percent of respondents hold a Cisco certification, the most popular of which is CCNA Routing and Switching, which is held by 11% of all respondents.

 How Employers View IT

 Management’s perspective on IT training has certainly shifted over the course of our reporting.
 In 2011, only 35% of decision-makers believed certifications led to a more effective staff.
 Today, managers are nearly unanimous in their support.

 The additional skills that certified employees bring to the table are also a welcomed benefit in an industry that’s currently facing ever-widening skills gaps.
-When asked to estimate the economic benefit of a certified staff member versus a non-certified peer, 27% of IT decision-makers said it exceeds $20,000 annually.
-The same percentage project the benefit to fall between $10,000 and $19,999, which far exceeds the cost of the certification exam and prep fees.
+When asked to estimate the economic benefit of a certified staff member versus a non-certified peer, 63% of IT decision-makers said it exceeds $10,000 annually.
+Twenty-two percent say that number is more than $30,000, which far exceeds the cost of the certification exam and prep fees.

 The advantages of certification seem obvious now, but skepticism of its value and IT in general was rampant a few years ago.
 According to Daniel Cummins, Global Knowledge Technical Instructor of Networking and Security, organizations used to consider IT a necessary evil.